What is Acupuncture?

 While it originated in China, acupuncture is used throughout the world.
 Different styles have developed over the centuries based on different theories.
 We would encourage you to speak with your practitioner about his/her style.
 While the basic theoretical principles of acupuncture are fairly consistent, styles of acupuncture differ greatly in terms of technique and diagnosis.
 There is no evidence that one particular style is more effective than another, but you should understand as much as possible about the treatment being proposed.
 Below is a general guide:

-Traditional Chinese Acupuncture: Traditional Chinese Acupuncture, part of Traditional Chinese Medicine (TCM), is the dominant style of acupuncture studied and practiced in the U.S.
+Traditional Chinese Acupuncture: Traditional Chinese Acupuncture, part of Traditional Chinese Medicine (TCM), is the dominant style of acupuncture studied and practiced in the U.S. and follows the 5 element chart for diagnosis and treatment.

 Japanese Acupuncture: “Japanese-style” acupuncture uses the same meridians and points as Chinese acupuncture but takes a more subtle route, typically using fewer and thinner needles with less stimulation.